 1. The Caucasus Mountains

-The Caucasus Mountains are sprawled in Georgia, Russia, Armenia, and Azerbaijan.
+The Caucasus Mountains are sprawled in Georgia, Russia, Armenia, and Azerbaijan and are perfect for those who wish to engage in hiking in Azerbaijan.
 Azerbaijan comprises fewer official trails to these mountains as compared to other countries.
 But this doesn’t stop the adventurous souls to opt for these treks in Azerbaijan.
 A hike amidst the greenery of Azerbaijan is worth witnessing once in your lifetime.
 Moreover, due to growing tourism, an ambitious project has been started with the name the ‘Transcaucasian Trail’.
 This will provide an easy-to-follow trail to hikers and is expected to pass through forgotten villages.
 Outsiders will be able to witness a different culture of Caucasus.
 Get the best of Caucasus mountains hiking on these hiking trails

 Location: Baku, Azerbaijan